Draylar/game-phases/README.md

 It supports the idea of separating the game into "phases," each of which unlocks new content.
 Each phase has a prerequisite, and until that phase is unlocked, all content inside it will be unusable.

+One of the great things about Game Phases is that nothing has to be linear.
+You can have multiple phase routes which do not interact with each-other, or one-off phases with no dependencies.
+This allows you to structure your packs and content however you want!

 Game Phases relies on KubeJS for configuration and setup.
 All Game Phase scripts are in `server_scripts`.

 ---